The math most sellers never see

 Estimate Your Net Proceeds

-Want to estimate what you might net from selling your Chicago home?
-Our calculator factors in:
+Want to estimate what you might keep from selling your Chicago home?
+The calculator factors in:

 • Your estimated sale price